nbarikipoulos/poppy-robot-core/doc/api.md

 ### P.createScript([...motorId]) : [<code>Script</code>](#module_poppy-robot-client..Script)
 Convinient factory in order to create a new Poppy Script Object.
-It optionally allows selecting a bunch of motor (identified by their names) or all motors to apply to next actions until call to select method, if any.
+It optionally allows selecting a bunch of motor (identified by their names) or all motors to apply to next actions until call to the select method, if any.

 **Kind**: static method of [<code>poppy-robot-client</code>](#module_poppy-robot-client)
 **See**: [Script](#module_poppy-robot-client..Script)